-This program offers courses in Spanish language (advanced), art history, and Spanish culture.
+This program offers courses in Spanish language (advanced), literature, political science, Spanish culture, and more.
 In addition to IES Study Center courses, students may enroll in classes at the University of Salamanca and at the Universidad Pontificia de Salamanca.
 The fourth oldest university in Europe, UPS is a private institution and offers relatively small class sizes.
 Salamanca students will have access to courses in Psychology, Journalism, Religion, and Communications, and may have the option to enroll in additional disciplines.
-For more information about the range of courses offered on this program, visit the IES website.
+For more information about this program, visit the IES Salamanca, Study in Salamanca website.

 Housing and Meals

 Your housing will be arranged by IES.
-You will live either in a homestay where all meals will be provided, or in a residence hall where you will recevie 7 meals per week and will be responsible for providing the remainder of your meals.
-NOTE: Additional costs will be incurred for students staying in residence halls.
+You will live either in a homestay where all meals will be provided, or in a residence hall where you will receive 14 meals per week and will be responsible for providing the remainder of your meals.
+Note: Additional costs will be incurred for students staying in residence halls and placements are limited.